 In addition to this grading system, there is a limited range of standard face widths and lengths specific to these types of woods.
-Standard face widths are 1½”, 2”, 2 ¼” and 3¼”.
-In terms of length, First and Second Grade wood boards may be 2 feet or longer, while lower grade boards start at 1¼ foot.
+Standard face widths are 1½”, 2”, 2 ¼”, and 3¼”.
+In terms of length, First and Second Grade wood boards may be 2 feet or longer, while lower-grade boards start at 1¼ feet.
 The standard thickness of boards made of these types of woods is 25/32” (not quite one inch).

 Standard Hardwood Lumber Grades-Oak

 Oak, one of the most popular hardwoods, has its own unique grading system.
 Grades that may be applied to Oak are:

 - Clear: Mostly heartwood with minimal character marks or discoloration

 - Select: Heartwood and sapwood in all color variations are allowed, along with small character marks like knots, pinworm holes, and streaks

 - No. 1 Common: Lots of variation in color, including heavy streaks, sticker stains, open checks, knots, and small filled knot holes